 What to Bring

-Essential gear: sturdy waterproof hiking boots, trekking poles (vital for river crossing and passes), rain jacket and warm layers, sun protection, headlamp, basic first aid kit, water bottles (2 liters minimum).
+Essential gear: Sturdy waterproof hiking boots (broken in), trekking poles (vital for river crossing and passes), rain jacket and warm layers, sun protection (hat, sunglasses, sunscreen), headlamp with spare batteries, basic first aid kit, water bottles (2 liters minimum).

 Guesthouses provide bedding, but a silk liner adds comfort.
 Pack light – you’ll carry everything daily.